eventide-project/dependency/README.md

 e.some_dependency.some_other_method
 ```

-#### Specialized Mimic with Invocation Predicates
+#### Specialized Mimic with Invocation Recording and Predicates

-The principle use of the inner `Substitute` module mixin is the declaration of specialized predicates using the `Mimic` library's `Mimic::Recorder::Predicate` module and its `predicate` macro.
+The principle use of the inner `Substitute` module mixin is the definition of override methods that record their invocations, as well as the definition of domain-specific predicate methods that provide an applicative API for determining whether a substitute was actuated.

+Including the `RecordInvocation` module allows a substitute's methods to be defined as recordable.

 ```ruby
 class SomeClass